Vikram7856/Vetty-Assignment/README.md

 ![Solution_Q5](https://github.com/Vikram7856/Vetty-Assignment/blob/main/Solution_Q5.png)

 ## **Q6.
-Create a flag in the transaction items table indicating whether the refund can be processed or not.
+Create a flag in the transaction items table indicating whether the refund can be processed or not.?**

-The refund can only be processed if it happens within 72 hours of purchase time.
+### The refund can only be processed if it happens within 72 hours of purchase time.
-Expected Output: Only 1 of the 3 refunds should be processed.**
+### Expected Output: Only 1 of the 3 refunds should be processed.

 SELECT